benlye/flash-multi/README.md

 # Flash-Multi
-Tool for flashing pre-compiled firmware to an STM32-based Multiprotocol TX module using the built-in USB connection or via an external FTDI adapter.
+Tool for flashing pre-compiled firmware to an STM32-based Multiprotocol TX module.
+Firmware upload can be performed using the built-in USB connection or via an external FTDI adapter.

 <p align="center">
   <img src="img/flash-multi.jpg">